 There are many different causes of pelvic pain, but it always occurs between your belly button and above your legs in the pelvic region.
 This area is home to your bowel, bladder, ovaries and uterus, making it difficult for you to pinpoint exactly what is causing the pain.

-At Grace Private our experienced gynaecologists take a holistic, multidisciplinary approach and treat a wide range of conditions that are often accompanied with pelvic pain.
+At Grace Private our experienced gynaecologists take a holistic, multidisciplinary approach and treat a wide range of conditions that often accompany pelvic pain.
 We had a chat with our gynaecological team to talk about pelvic pain and when you should consult a GP or gynaecologist.

 Period pain or cramping is common during a woman’s menstrual cycle.
 The severity of the pelvic pain can differ, and some women experience no pain at all.